Arachne #407

 - Being snubbed

-- Taking delight in mischief
+- Delight in mischief

 - Following your own path